cheuklau/figure8-disaster-nlp/README.md

 # Build Instructions

+- This project must be run using Python3 since the nltk library is only available for Python3.
 - To run the ETL pipeline creating the sqlite database of the cleaned data:
 ```
 python data/etl_pipeline.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db